igarciamen/Surveys/README.md

 # Public surveys: a survey platform built on microservices.

-A survey-building platform built as a system of **independent microservices**.
+A platform built as a system of **independent microservices**.
 Six backend services in Spring Boot 4 (five of them accessible through a custom **gateway**, four with their own PostgreSQL database) and an Angular frontend.
 It includes JWT authentication with roles, survey creation with different question types, access control (open